-For years, collagen has been a beauty buzz word.
+For years, collagen has been a beauty buzzword.
 Although collagen's skin-plumping abilities are touted, it keeps a body together in ways that are more than skin-deep.

-It’s a promising treatment that helps bones and joints heal in sports injury and osteoarthritis.
+It’s a promising treatment that helps bones and joints heal in sports injuries and osteoarthritis.
 Other ways collagen may benefit health is by enhancing immunity and helping to repair a leaky gut, according to some functional medicine doctors.

 AMINO ACIDS AND COLLAGEN

 Collagen is a tightly coiled protein with a triple helix structure most often consisting of the amino acids glycine, proline, and hydroxyproline.